 Insurance, Canada - This operating business segment includes all Canadian insurance activities offering a wide range of life, health, auto and home insurance coverage, as well as vehicle warranties, to individuals and groups.
-First quarter core earnings for this business segment were \$74 million, which is 17% higher than the same period in 2022.13 The strong earnings growth is mainly the result of growth in expected insurance earnings from the CSM recognized for services provided (see the Analysis of CSM Movement section of this document for more details) and the risk adjustment release due to strong business growth in the last 12 months.
-Insurance experience was favourable for disability, and iA Auto and Home recorded lower claims than expected.
-These gains were more than offset by higher mortality claims, contributing to a \$6 million net insurance experience loss for the sector.
-Note that this mortality loss triggered a corresponding reserve-related gain in the CSM.
+Second quarter core earnings for this business segment were \$91 million.
+This compares to a very strong result of \$97 million for the same period in 2022, which recorded insurance and non-insurance experience gains, namely in Dealer Services and Individual Insurance.
+A solid 12% year-over-year growth in expected earnings was recorded, which includes a 27% increase in the CSM recognized for services provided (see the "Analysis of CSM Movement" section of this document for more details).
+Insurance experience was neutral on this quarter's result as favourable long-term disability experience in Employee Plans and other smaller experience gains were offset by unfavourable mortality in Individual Insurance and increased claims severity at iA Auto and Home, mainly for auto coverages due to inflation, but also as a result of weather events.